Contents

 In the past, most people with heart valve problems were given antibiotics before dental work or a procedure such as colonoscopy.
 The antibiotics were given to prevent an infection of the damaged heart.
 However, antibiotics are now used much less often before dental work and other procedures.
 Check with your health care provider to find out whether you need antibiotics.

-People with this and other heart conditions should stop smoking and be tested for high cholesterol.
+People with aortic valve stenosis and other heart conditions should stop smoking and be tested for high cholesterol.

 Physical Activity Restrictions